 ENVI-met is a pure physical model.
 It was designed for high-resolution simulations, but the model physics will also work for much larger spaces and coarser grid resolutions.
 Hence, ENVI-met might also be used for mesoscale applications if the features of the domain can be represented within the digital domain concept used in ENVI-met (e.g. there are no mixed landuse options in ENVI-met).

-In a commercial environment (that is any environment that aims to earn money, public or private) you need the PRO license of ENVI-met to work.
+In a commercial environment (that is any environment that aims to earn money, public or private) you need the BUSINESS license of ENVI-met to work.